Protests grip dozens of cities in response to George Floyd's death | Gephardt Daily

 Protests gripped the nation’s capital, as well, with some 2,000 activists gathering outside the White House.
 The Secret Service temporarily put the White House on lockdown Friday evening, not allowing anyone to leave or enter the building.

-Some people said President Donald Trump’s tweet calling protesters “thugs” only served to inflame tensions, WRC-TV reported.
+Some people said President Donald Trump’s tweet calling protesters “thugs” only served to enflame tensions, WRC-TV reported.

 “We are human beings that want justice for our people,” participant Anzhane Laine told the news station.